saint-hilaire/docksible/README.md

 database.
 Here's how to do it:

 * Include `--ssh-proxy` in the Docksible command (ex: `docksible user@host wordpress --ssh-proxy`)
 * Set up the proxy service's `authorized_keys` file.
-This will bee improved in the future, but until then:
+This will be improved in the future, but until then:
   * SSH into your server as root
   * Copy root's `.ssh/authorized_keys` into `docksible-volumes/ssh-proxy-data/`